-The Dean of Students Office helps immerse students in the spirit of Trinity.
-To help sustain a community of engaged students who exhibit academic and personal responsibility, we constantly reflect on our practices and the impact it has on their experience.
-We also help guide parents and families, faculty, and staff as they work to help students navigate through challenging situations.
+The Office of Student and Community Life cultivates an inclusive and healthy community that fosters growth, exploration, care, and engagement.
+To help sustain a community of engaged students who exhibit academic and personal responsibility, we constantly reflect on our policies and practices, and the impact it has on the student experience.

-Have questions or concerns about campus life or student services?
+Have questions or concerns about student and community life or student services?
 Please do not hesitate to contact us.

 Coming from various walks of life, we bring a wealth of knowledge and experience to our roles.
 We each have unique personal and professional backgrounds that inform our practice and the ways in which we engage with the community.

-The Dean of Students Office is here as a resource for parents and families.
-We facilitate questions and concerns and help you stay informed about campus happenings.
+We facilitate questions and concerns, helping you stay informed about campus happenings.
 We look forward to working with you as partners in your students’ Trinity experience.

 GET IN TOUCH